eleniKougiou/eleniKougiou/README.md

 <img src=https://github.com/eleniKougiou/eleniKougiou/blob/main/wave.gif width="300px">

 ## Heyyy
-My namy is Eleni, I am from Greece, I studied Informatics at Athens University of Economics and Business (AUEB) and I am currently working as an iOS Mobile Developer at Desquared.
+My namy is Eleni and I'm currently pursuing an MSc in Advanced Computer Science at the University of Oxford.

-If I can help you with something, send me a message!
+If you have any questions or need help with something, feel free to message me!
 You can find me on [![LinkedIn][2.2]][2] or on [![Facebook][1.2]][1].

 <!-- Icons -->